kubernetes-sigs/cluster-api/docs/proposals/20190709-cluster-spec-crds.md

 As the provider spec data is no longer inlined in the Cluster object, the Cluster Controller needs to watch for updates to provider specific resources so it can detect events.
 To achieve this, when the Cluster Controller reconciles a Cluster and detects a reference to a provider-specific infrastructure object, it starts watching this resource using the [dynamic informer](https://godoc.org/k8s.io/client-go/dynamic/dynamicinformer) and a [`handler.EnqueueRequestForOwner`](https://godoc.org/sigs.k8s.io/controller-runtime/pkg/handler#EnqueueRequestForOwner) configured with Cluster as the OwnerType, to ensure it only watches provider objects related to a CAPI cluster.

-#### Handling optionality

-As both `InfrastructureRef` and `InfrastructureStatusRef` are optional, implementation must be able of differentiating the case when these fields are used by a provider, but have not yet been set, from the case when they are not in use.
 ### Risks and Mitigations

 ## Design Details